 The Constitution of Independent Ukraine was adopted on June 28, 1996.
-This constitution and its adoption established a legal foundation of the independent Ukraine.
+This constitution and its adoption established a legal foundation of independent Ukraine.
 People usually celebrate this day with festivities including concerts, patriotic parades with bands, and firework shows.

 - August 24 – Independence Day of Ukraine (Friday)

 One of the main public holidays in Ukraine.
-Celebrating the Independence Day is one of the best parts about summer.
+Celebrating the Independence Day is one of the best parts of summer.
 Celebrations usually begin two days before the official date.
 If you happen to visit Kiev at these days, you will get a chance to spend a wonderful time with Ukrainians, watch fireworks, go to a military parade or attend various concerts and fairs.
 The President of Ukraine makes a speech relevant to the celebrations.
-Parades and ceremonies result in traffic jam all over the city.
+Parades and ceremonies result in the traffic jam all over the city.

 - October 14 – Defender of Ukraine Day (Sunday)

-On this date Ukrainians actually celebrate 3 three great holidays – Cossacks Day, Intercession of the Theotokos or “Pokrova” and Defender of Ukraine Day.
+On this date, Ukrainians actually celebrate 3 three great holidays – Cossacks Day, Intercession of the Theotokos or “Pokrova” and Defender of Ukraine Day.
 “Pokrova” is one of the most significant celebrated Christian holidays.
 And since 2014, Ukrainians celebrate Defender of Ukraine Day on October 14.
 Experts from the Ukrainian Institute of National Remembrance came to the conclusion that this is the best day and historical tradition of honoring the Ukrainian army on the day of the Intercession of the Theotokos.